yashPundhir/PPT_DSA_Assignment_5/Readme.md

 console.log(findMissingDistinct(nums1, nums2)); // Output: [[1,3],[4,6]]
 ```

+---

 Q5.
-Given two integer arrays arr1 and arr2, and the integer d, *return the distance value between the two arrays*.
+Given two integer arrays arr1 and arr2, and the integer d, _return the distance value between the two arrays_.

 The distance value is defined as the number of elements arr1[i] such that there is not any element arr2[j] where |arr1[i]-arr2[j]| <= d.